zcienka/GiveAway/README.md

 * Express.js

 ## Todo:
-- [x] Add user authentication and authorization on backend
+- [x] Add user authentication and authorization
-- [ ] Add user authentication and authorization on frontend
-- [ ] Fetch data from an API
 - [ ] Add google authentication
-- [ ] Add google maps to show where the items are located
+- [x] Add maps to show where the items are located
+- [ ] Add ability to find a route by a given geographical location
 - [ ] Add dark mode
 - [x] Add main page with list of items
-- [ ] Add item detail page
+- [x] Add item detail page

 ## Installation and Setup Instructions
 ### Node.js